SkoolPlus/PET/notes/speaking/part-1.md

 **Q:** What is the kind of food do you like?

+**A:** I love to eat egg fried rice because it is very delicious, doesn’t require a lot of ingredients and is very easy to make.

+**Q:** What can you do tokeep yourself healthy in Covid-19?

 **A:** You should wear a mask when going outside, often sanitize your hands and avoid crowded places.
 The reason behind that is because Covid-19 affects your health a lot so you need to minimizethe chance to catch Covid-19.

-**Q:** What can you do tokeep yourself healthy in Covid-19?

-**A:** I love to eat egg fried rice because it is very delicious, doesn’t requirea lot of ingredients and is very easy to make.